 - We try to make sure that people from different groups are consulted and involved in our decisions, for example through talking with pupils and parents/carers, and through our School Council.

-- We aim to make sure that no-one experiences less favourable treatment or discrimination because of: their age; any disability they may have; their ethnicity, colour or national origin; their gender; their gender identity or reassignment; their marital or civil partnership status; being pregnant or having recently had a baby; their religion or beliefs; their sexual identity and orientation.
+- We aim to make sure that no-one experiences less favourable treatment or discrimination because of: their age; any disability they may have; their ethnicity, colour or national origin; their sex; their gender identity or reassignment; their marital or civil partnership status; being pregnant or having recently had a baby; their religion or beliefs; their sexual identity and orientation.

 Under the Equality Act 2010 we welcome our general duty to:

 Links to further information are below: